Your Money During Turbulent TimesTuesday, November 03, 2020

 Economic downturns and a turbulent economy can leave you feeling overwhelmed about your financial situation.
 If you lost your job or have been temporarily let go, you may be relying on a spouse, drawing from your savings and/or applying for unemployment insurance.

 In times like these, you might want to take a look at where your money is currently located.
-Investment accounts like an IRA are not guaranteed, which means they could lose money.
+Investment accounts are not FDIC-insured, which means they could lose money.
 The good news is that with bank accounts with a guarantee, such as a regular savings account, you won’t lose money during a recession.
 That means your money is safe being left in a savings or checking account at the bank.

 Do Bank Runs Still Occur During Difficult Economic Times?